-Physical clutter weighs you down and makes you work harder to make day-to-day decisions.
+Physical clutter weighs you down and makes you work harder to face daily decisions.
 Toxic products lurk in the background, affecting the health of you and your loved ones.

 Each week, your home generates avoidable waste because you don’t have the right systems in place.
-Lastly, the products you bring into your home have costed the lives of humans and animals.
+Lastly, the products you bring into your home have cost the lives of humans and animals.